tfmake/tfmake/README.md

 When the `Makefile` is there, it's possible to use it for running the [make](https://man7.org/linux/man-pages/man1/make.1.html) utility.

 One of the goals of **tfmake** is to avoid unnecessary executions.
-If a module (_target_) files or their dependencies don't change, there is no need to run a `plan`, `apply`, or `destroy` on it.
+If a module (_target_) files or their dependencies don't change, there is no need to run a `validate`, `plan`, `apply`, or `destroy` on it.
 This behavior, derived from the `make` way of working, reduces the execution time and favors cost optimization.

 > The make program uses the makefile description and the last-modification times of the files to decide which of the files need to be updated.